cesarjesus/class-students/README.md

 **Simple API**

-Simple API project using spring boot and JPA to persistense layer.
+Simple REST API project using spring boot and JPA to persistense layer.

 **Run**